Parentification

 Parentification happens when a child takes on emotional or practical responsibilities that properly belong to the parent or larger family system.

-Many parentified children appear mature, capable, responsible, or highly caring from the outside.
+Many parentified children appear mature, capable, responsible, or unusually caring

 Inside, however, they are often carrying anxiety, emotional pressure, exhaustion, loneliness, or chronic over-responsibility far beyond what a child should have to hold.